losparviero/Grammy-Telegram-Bot-Template/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
 This will install the required dependencies.
-3. Populate .env file with bot token & bot dev ID (optional).
+3. Populate .env file with bot token.
 #### Bot token can be obtained from @BotFather.

 4. Run ```node bot``` to start the bot.